Title: Change of Heart

 Writing: I’m fond of the style.
 Picoult describes what’s going on well enough for me to picture each scene in my head.
 I didn’t mind the dialogue either.
 The characters have conversations about real, relevant issues.

 I’m not religious, so I don’t know much about religion.
 But I think it’s a tough topic to write about.
 The author isn’t condescending or preaching.
 If anything, through the conversations in the book, Picoult may even encourage discourse in real life.

 Final thoughts: I liked Change of Heart.
 I’d recommend it if you enjoy contemporary reads about contemporary issues.

-If you haven’t already, feel free to add me as a friend on Goodreads to keep up with what I’m reading when I remember to update my status.
+Feel free to add me as a friend on Goodreads to keep up with what I’m reading.

-This post has affiliate links to Book Depository.
-If you make a purchase using them, I earn a commission at no extra cost to you.
+This post contains affiliate links to Book Depository.
+If you make a purchase through them, I earn a small commission at no extra cost to you.
 Thanks!